martiansideofthemoon/style-transfer-paraphrase/README.md

 ## Custom Datasets

 Create a folder in `datasets` which will contain `new_dataset` as `datasets/new_dataset`.
 Paste your plaintext train/dev/test splits into this folder as `train.txt`, `dev.txt`, `test.txt`.
 Use one instance per line (note that the model truncates sequences longer than 50 subwords).
-Add equal length `train.label`, `dev.label`, `test.label` files which contain the style label of the corresponding instance.
+Add `train.label`, `dev.label`, `test.label` files (with same number of lines as `train.txt`, `dev.txt`, `test.txt`).
+These files will contain the style label of the corresponding instance.
+See [this folder](https://drive.google.com/drive/folders/1a7SS3n9Ds3PEcDH7o3rZnWr-AAkVKYZw?usp=sharing) for examples of label files.

 1. To convert a plaintext dataset into it's BPE form run the command,